 - Health Care Insurance is mandatory for State University of New York students.
 The cost is variable depending on coverage selected.
 Students have the opportunity to buy insurance through the University or to opt out given they provide proof of other health insurance coverage to Student Accounts.

-- For more information about standard tuition and fees, see Binghamton University's Student Account Homepage.
+- For more information about standard tuition and fees, see Binghamton University's Student Account's Office webpage

 - If roads are legally closed, off-campus nursing laboratory experiences are canceled.

-- If roads are legally open but driving is hazardous where an individual student or instructor resides, the person will avoid taking risks, remain at home, and notify appropriate individuals.
+- If roads are legally open but driving is hazardous where an individual student or instructor resides, the student/instructor should avoid taking risks, remain at home and notify appropriate individuals.
 If conditions become safe at a later hour, every effort should be made to meet scheduled laboratory obligations.